MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 # What is Windows LAPS?

-Windows Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Azure Active Directory-joined and Windows Server Active Directory-joined devices.
+Windows Local Administrator Password Solution (Windows LAPS) is a Windows feature that automatically manages and backs up the password of a local administrator account on your Azure Active Directory-joined or Windows Server Active Directory-joined devices.
 You also can use Windows LAPS to automatically manage and back up the Directory Services Repair Mode (DSRM) account password on your Windows Server Active Directory domain controllers.
 An authorized administrator can retrieve the DSRM password and use it.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
-Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.
+Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small number of Windows Insider users.

 ## Benefits of using Windows LAPS

-Using Windows LAPS to regularly rotate and manage local administrator account passwords provides many benefits:
+Use Windows LAPS to regularly rotate and manage local administrator account passwords and get these benefits:

 - Protection against pass-the-hash and lateral-traversal attacks.
 - Improved security for remote help desk scenarios.